They met at Park City Mountain Resort when their children were racing with the Park City Ski Team.

 So, the restaurant and bar owner decided to help his friend out with a fundraiser on Wednesday, Oct.
 10, to help buy Martin a car.

 "Hughes recently found a Honda Fit, a vehicle that he can use with his wheelchair," Corrigan said.
-"So, we're putting on this event to see if we can, in a sense, give him his mobility back."

 The event will take place at Ahh Sushi in Quarry Village from 6 p.m. until 9 p.m.